 No. 1 Baylor beats Iowa State 73-60

-Kalani Brown added 14 points and seven rebounds for the Lady Bears (25-1, 15-0 Big 12).
-They won their 17th straight game and improved to 6-1 against ranked teams.
+Kalani Brown added 14 points and seven rebounds for the Lady Bears (25-1, 15-0).
+They won their 17th straight game and improved to 6-1 against ranked teams behind a stifling defensive effort.

+“You’ve got to credit our defense.
+We’re not going to let them just spot up and shoot 3s all day,” said Baylor coach Kim Mulkey, whose team held Iowa State to 31.7 percent shooting.

-Iowa State gave Baylor something of a late scare, using a 14-2 run to pull to 65-56 with just under five minutes to go.
+Iowa State did give Baylor something of a late scare, using a 14-2 run to pull to 65-56 with just under five minutes to go.
 But Landrum drilled a 3 to push the lead back to 12, and the Bears held Iowa State scoreless for over three minutes.

+“They’re No. 1 in the country for a reason,” Iowa State coach Bill Fennelly said.
+“It’s a make shot, miss shot game, and we missed a lot of shots.”

 Star Bridget Carleton did all she could to keep the Cyclones in the game, scoring 14 points in the third quarter alone to help Iowa State pull within 63-52 with 6:41 left.
-But Baylor flummoxed Carleton’s teammates, as Iowa State shot just 31.7 percent overall.
+But Baylor flummoxed Carleton’s teammates, as Iowa State shot just 5 of 27 on 3s.

+“Holding those guys to five 3s is just a tremendous effort.
+That was our focus,” Mulkey said.

 THE BIG PICTURE

-Baylor: The Lady Bears showed why they’re ranked No. 1 from the outset.
-Baylor made 18 of its first 27 shots in one of the tougher road venues in the country, and combined that with defense so stifling that even the shots Iowa State made were tightly contested.
+Baylor: Baylor made 18 of its first 27 shots in one of the tougher road venues in the country, and combined that with defense so tough that even the shots Iowa State made were tightly contested.
+The Cyclones made a game of it late, but the outcome was essentially decided by halftime.

 UP NEXT